 When does the program start?

-The Day program (Gainesville campus) begins a new cohort in late August ; the Weekend program (Norcross campus) begins a new cohort in early January.
+The Day program (Gainesville campus) begins a new cohort in late August ; the Hybrid Weekend program (Norcross campus) begins a new cohort in early January., and the Hybrid Day (Norcross campus) begins a new cohort in early May.

 My pre-reqs are from 15 years ago.
 Are they still valid?

 The university will accept ALL liberal education courses regardless of the date of satisfactory completion unless the liberal education course is also a major course.
 The university will accept most major courses taken within 15 years.
-The university will accept major courses taken within 5 years for the specific courses listed below.
+The university requires that the following prereqs be current within the past 5 years:

-PY202 Human Growth & Development PY301 Research Methods OT320 Neuroscience BY209 Anatomy & Physiology I BY210 Anatomy & Physiology II BY301 Genetics BY302 Ecology CY305 Biochemistry CS100 Integrated Computer Comp.
+PY202 Human Growth & Development PY301 Research Methods BY209 Anatomy & Physiology I BY210 Anatomy & Physiology II

 How long does it take to complete the program?

-The Day program takes 7 semesters or 2 years and three months and the weekend program takes 9 semesters or 3 years.
-That is assuming that all pre-requisites have been completed prior to entering the program.
+Both Day programs require 7 semesters or 2 years and three months, and the weekend program requires 9 semesters or 3 years.